 The amount of life insurance needed to secure child support payments can be calculated by multiplying the payment amount by the duration of the support payments.
 Child support, unlike alimony, is not taxable, so the calculation for this type of support is a bit less complicated.

 In order for the life insurance policy to work properly to secure the payment of child support or alimony, the recipient of the support payments should be designated as the beneficiary of the policy.
 That allows the insurance company to pay out the amount of the policy to the intended person upon the death of the payor.
 The person receiving child support or alimony should be given authority to receive assurances that the policy is in effect, that the payment of the premiums is current, and that he or she is still the beneficiary.

 If you either pay or receive child support or alimony payments, an experienced attorney can help you secure those payments with a life insurance policy.
 Carefully executed policies can ensure that in the event of the death of the payor, the payments will continue.
-Call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation to discuss your particular case.
+Call the Law Offices of Peter Van Aulen for a free initial consultation to discuss your particular case.